Event Hooks¶

 async def(user: UserSchema) |

-After email verification |
+After email is verified |

 send_verification_email |